ayushgarg98/Prediction-Of-the-Target-User-Segment/readme.txt

 	> python app.py

-	- This will take you to a web page where you are supposed to enter the details related to the product and then submit the form.
+	- It will take you to a web page where you are supposed to enter details related to the product and then submit the form.
 	- You will get a chance to check your entries through another web page and a user form.
 	- Then you will be redirected to another web page through which you can download the csv files containing the output.